 Sutherland was aglow, telling of the massive

 land, after towing the 44 foot boat at 2 knots!

-taking turns on the rod during the fight were
+Also taking turns on the rod during the fight were

 Robbie Cooke, Adrian, Jeremy, and Tom Gloade.

-David "Spud" Stevenson and
+David "Spud" Stevenson and his wife, Susan,

-wife, Susan,

-community electronic correspondent
+community electronic correspondent over many

 work done upstream from the Highway 289 bridge on

 the Creamery Brook/Little River by the Cobequid

 Salmon Association.
 They have spent a ton of time

-but not limited
+fish, especially, but not limited to, salmon, in

 to our pristine waterway.
 Rebar-reinforced digger

 logs to create pools, wing deflectors, and

 Juillene Taylor and Celia Fisher at the Pharmasave advised that some of our citizens required hospitalization.
 They asked our readers to pass along Get Well wishes to Rose Busby, Marg Osborne, Susanne Harrison, Rollie Works, Ron Morrell, Tony Matheson, Dave Wilson, and Helen Densmore.
 They were happy to say that Mark Dean was home from Florida for a visit; likewise, Sarah Densmore from BC, and from Alberta, Peggy (Cooke) Underwood and Jared Stewart.
 Wendi (Campbell) and Kelly Grant were home from BC for her father Gord's funeral.
 We extend a warm Brookfield welcome to Kyle and Megan Morgan, who have moved into the former Elliot home, immediately adjacent to the golf course.
 Both Kyle and Megan are engineers, and he will partner with his uncle Earl (reportedly now eligible for his pension!) at Brookfield Concrete Products.